GravityPDF/gravity-pdf/.github/README.md

 ## PHPUnit

-To succesfully run all PHPUnit tests you will need an Elite Gravity Forms license so the Survey, Poll, and Quiz plugins can be automatically installed and downloaded.
+To successfully run all PHPUnit tests you will need an Elite Gravity Forms license so the Survey, Poll, and Quiz plugins can be automatically installed and downloaded.
 To install these plugins, run `yarn env:install:phpunit`.

 You can then run full suite of tests using `yarn test:php` or `yarn test:php:multisite`